 What are the conditions of the award?

 - The British Council will own the intellectual property rights of the research output / final report and will licence these rights to the British Council to use and disseminate the research output / final report at its own discretion with no limitation on time or territory.
 This will be specified in the individual agreement.

 - The proposer, institution, and researchers must explicitly acknowledge the support of the British Council through an ELT Research Partnership in any written or spoken dissemination of the research process and all outputs arising from it.

 - The British Council reserves the right to make freely and publicly available information on the proposal form of successful proposals, any reports and research output.

 - The British Council will inform applicants of whether the proposal is successful or not.
-It will not enter into further discussions, or offer advice on proposals.
+The British Council is not obliged to enter into further discussions, or offer advice on proposals.
 The decision of the British Council regarding partnership awards is final.